StarlingXWeb/starlingx-website/site/faq/index.md

 #### When is the first release of StarlingX?

-The first release will be in October 2018.
-The project will release on a 4 month cadence each March, July and November in 2019.
-Releases are time based.
+The first release was in October 2018, the second release was available in August 2019, and approximately the third release would be in November 2019.
+After these 3 releases, the project will follow a 6-month release cadence, or in another word, a time based release model, similar to other Open Source projects, such as OpenStack.

 #### Are there any commercial distributions of StarlingX?